wimrijnders/V3DLib/Doc/FAQ.md

 **Expect results to differ between CPU and QPU calculations for `vc4`.**

-Of special note: the `QPULib` interpreter and emulator run on the ARM CPU, meaning that the outcome may be different from that from the `vc4` QPU's .
+Of special note: the interpreter and emulator run on the ARM CPU, meaning that the outcome may be different from that from the `vc4` QPU's .

 ### Integer multiplication